ezell38/Engineering_4_Notebook/README.md

 ### Description

-The goal for this assignment was to make a function that asked for the coordinates of a triangle then would find and print the area of said triangle.
+The goal for this assignment was to build on the last and make it print everything on a OLED screen including a graph of the triangle.

 ### Evidence